misioq23/boilerplate/README.md

 * To make some changes in directory paths or server setup, open: `./config/config.js` file.
 * To change linter rules go to: `./config/eslint/.eslintrc.json` file.
 * To prevent adding polyfills go to: `./config/rollup/rollup.config.js` file and set in babel presets `useBuiltIns: false`
+* To chose list of supported browsers go to ./package.json and look for browsersList.
+[More info](https://github.com/browserslist/browserslist).

 ## Available Scripts